Cosmic-ray cooling by dark matter in astrophysical jets: Cosmic-ray acceleration and cooling in jets

 Before discussing the fit of \mkn MW spectrum, we first identify the key parameters that significantly affect it.
 Having explored different initial conditions and different jet dynamical quantities, we conclude that the most impactful parameters modifying the MW spectrum are the jet base injected power \ljet, the radius at the jet base $R_0$ and the location of the energy dissipation where particle acceleration kicks in \zdiss.
 The last two parameters dictate the shape of the jet and hence its emission.
 We note that more parameters can alter the emitted spectrum, for instance the power-law index of the non-thermal particles.
 We discuss later on the impact of this specific parameter on our final results.

-In Fig.~\ref{fig:benchmark}, we show how variations in the three parameters affect the emitted spectrum in four representative cases.
+In Fig.~\ref{fig:benchmark}, we show the predicted energy flux $\nu F_{\nu}$ as a function of the photon frequency $\nu$, in case of four difference choices for the three parameters.
 The jets propagate with a bulk Lorentz factor of 25~\cite{ARGO-YBJ:2015qiq}.
 When the dissipation region is at $z_{\rm diss} = 100\,{\rm R_g}$ (dashed orange line) instead of 10\rg (solid blue line), the magnetic energy density is increased for a constant magnetization, and hence the synchrotron luminosity increases.
 When the jet base is larger, the size of the dissipation region increases as well.
 As a result, for a given magnetization, the magnetic energy density decreases, leading to lower synchrotron emission (dotted green line compared to solid blue line).
 Finally, when the injected power at the jet base \ljet is ten times larger, more energy is distributed in both the particles and the magnetic fields eventually leading to stronger total non-thermal emission (dotted-dashed red line compared to solid blue line).
 The spectral feature at $\sim 10^{12}~{\rm Hz}$ is the synchrotron emission of the thermal electrons at the jet base.